Singapore to Malaysia

 Gallery

-💡 Pro Tip: Start planning on a Thursday, leave Friday morning, back by Monday.
-Perfect long weekend trip.
+Plan it on a Thursday, leave Friday morning, back by Monday.
+The causeway is right there.